 How To Stop Your Neighbours Cat Peeing On Your Front Door

-When we had three cats in our house we used to have quite a big problem with a neighbour’s cat peeing on our front door.
-It was infuriating and it seemed like I was forever cleaning up.
+When we had three cats in our house, we had quite a big problem with a neighbor’s cat peeing on our front door.
+It was infuriating, and it seemed like I was forever cleaning up.

 If you have the same problem as I did a few years ago, here is the post I wish I could have read when I was in that predicament!

-If your neighbour’s cat is peeing on your front door, clean your door with an enzyme-based cleaner to permanently remove the pee.
+If your neighbor’s cat is peeing on your front door, clean your door with an enzyme-based cleaner to permanently remove the pee.
 Simply masking the smell with bleach won’t work.
-Next, deter the cat from peeing which you can do using a selection of smells that cats don’t like.
-If the problem persists catch the cat so you can approach the owner and get the cat dealt with.
+Next, deter the cat from peeing, which you can do using a selection of smells that cats don’t like.
+If the problem persists, catch the cat, so you can approach the owner and get the cat dealt with.

 Why do cats pee near the front door?

-If you have a neighbour’s cat peeing on your front door, it is marking its territory and it does that by spraying.
-It’s very probably not using your door as a toilet, but as a way to assert its presence in your neighbourhood.
+If you have a neighbor’s cat peeing on your front door, it is marking its territory, and it does that by spraying.
+It’s very probably not using your door as a toilet, but as a way to assert its presence in your neighborhood.
 To males, the cat is saying that this is his area and to keep away.
 To female cats, it is saying he wants to mate.

 If you know who owns the cat, you might also know that it has been neutered and are wondering why you still have the problem.